ashleychontos/pySYD/docs/quickstart.rst

 some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting ours!

-We will go through two examples -- each demonstrating a different usage scenario.
-We will start with the command-line example to break everything down and then put it all back together in a more condensed version for the other application.

 If you have *any* questions, check out our :ref:`user guide <usage/index>` for more information.
 If this still does not address your question or problem, please do not hesitate to contact `Ashley <achontos@hawaii.edu>`_ directly.